Meets Overview

 Unsanctioned Meets

-Pass meets
+PASS meets

 Pass meets are a great way for swimmers to get a taste of competition and provide an opportunity for swimmers to achieve their LMR qualifying time, which opens up the possibility of higher level meets.